 Royal Air Maroc chrges 150 EUR for a boardbag between 157 and 203 cm to Africa.

 South African Airways

 South African Airways allows a free extra bag if it is a surfbag not eceeding 200 cm.
 More than 2 surf bags and you have to go by cargo.

 You can bring your surfboard if you fly with Swiss Air for 100 EUR if your bag is shorter than 200 cm.

 You can bring your surfboard flying with TAP.
-It will cost you 75 or 100 EUR depending on your departure destination.
+It will cost you 50 EUR up to 2m and 100 EUR for longer boardbags per leg.

 There are other companies servicing Africa like Egypt Air and Ethiopian Airlines.
 These companies don’t have standardized rules for surfboards so you have to contact them for your individual travels.

 Remember to guard your surfboard carefully as many baggage handlers in Africa (and other places for that matter) don’t know just how fragile a surfboard is.

 Sometimes the staff don’t even know the rules – so it can be a good idea to bring the rules or email correspondence with the airline (about your boardbag) with you to the airport.